 Licensing of Private Health Care Facilities

 The Department of Health is the custodian of health care delivery in South Africa.
 This includes care delivered at public as well as private facilities.
 The responsibility is devolved to the provincial departments.
-Quality of care is best achieved if the structure of the health care facilities facilitates optimal delivery.

-Public Notice (22/11/2022) | Non-payment of annual re-licensing fees | Developed Facilities
+Public Notice (22/11/2022) | Non-payment of annual re-licensing fees | List of licensed facilities

 License Application : new facility or an extension to an existing facility